Updated on November 4, 2022 | 2 minute read

 As always, adding in these custom labels for your entire inventory can be extremely time-intensive, and difficult to stay on top of.
 Bidnamic can monitor stock availability for every SKU in your feed to analyse and action a new CPC without overbidding or jeopardising your ROAS target.
 Thus, with our AI-driven automation, there’s no need to add custom labels or input manual updates in the Google Merchant Centre or Adwords.

 Bidnamic takes the legwork out of Google Shopping bid management: see how we compare to Smart Shopping and PPC agencies.
-To take back your valuable time spent poring over Google Shopping, book a call with one of our Google Shopping specialists.
+To take back your valuable time spent poring over Google Shopping, book a demo with one of our Google Shopping specialists.